SteffenSunde/friction_dynamics/readme.md

 # Fretting dynamics
-Simulating various friction systems
+Simulating various friction systems.
+Note that this is very much a work in progress; use on own risk.

-Current goal: Find partial-slip curves.
-Introduce friction evolution and "noise" to pressure and see evolution of partial-slip.
+Current features: Simulates 1-dimensional friction chains, like Burridge-Knopoff systems.
+Calculates friction evolution and "noise" to pressure and see evolution of partial-slip.
+Various simplistic tools from chaos theory to study state space orbits etc.

-Plan:
-- FFT of total shear force
-- Implement friction law
-- Study evolution, find some case of shakedown
-- Implement random noise to contact pressure based on wavenumber and Ra?
-- Study contact evolution
-- Perform Monte Carlo-simulation of friction to study shakedown

 ## TODO
-- [ ] Write test cases
+- [ ] Write test cases (fuzzing?)
 - [X] 1DOF rate-dependent friction
   - [X] Rate-dependent friction
   - [X] Poincaré maps